DUSP-PKG Career Development Fellowship

 DUSP-PKG Fellowships are ideal for DUSP students planning a career in international development or public service.
 DUSP-PKG Career Development Fellowships are only available for the summer.
 We fund projects that focus on bringing about positive change for the community being served.

 If you are not a DUSP student, consider applying for the PKG Fellowship instead.

 - Developing regions outside of the United States

-You can propose internships tackling issues faced by developing regions around the world.
+You can propose projects tackling issues faced by developing regions around the world.
 However, check the MIT travel policy and travel warnings as travel to some locations is prohibited.
 You may also work on international development projects from within the United States.

 Domestic fellowships may be anywhere in the United States.